Thermal Protection System Engineer (TPS)

 Preferred Experience

-• Active U.S. Government Security Clearance (Secret or Top Secret).
+• Active U.S. Government Security Clearance (Not required, but beneficial)

 • Experience with Deployable Aerodynamic Decelerators (HIAD/ADEPT) or flexible thermal protection systems for reentry at extreme thermal heat.

-• Direct experience with re-entry vehicle flight hardware from concept to post-flight analysis.
+• Direct experience with hypersonic vehicle flight hardware from concept to post-flight analysis.

 • Familiarity with government or commercial spaceflight standards (NASA/DoD) for thermal protection.